 Strategy:

-- Carefully read the question and identify what it's really asking.
+- Carefully dissect what the question is asking.

 Select All That Apply (SATA)